ouyangnann/iTPGTN-former/data/readme.md

  ***Note:*** Some downloaded files need to be renamed.

 # Run Data Preparation
-After downloading the datasets and ensuring the above file structure, you need to run the data preparation code to format the data for use in your model.
+After downloading the datasets and ensuring the above file structure, you need to run the data processing code to format the data for use in the model.